Filmora

 Instructions.
 In the App Store, enter the "All Apps" section and look for Premiere Pro.
 On finding it, select the "Three Dots" menu and click "Uninstall" to delete the app.
 Now, search the App Store to reinstall Premiere Pro.

-reinstall premiere pro
+reinstall premiere pro to fix color matching

 Part 3.
 Exploring a Better Alternative to Premiere Pro Color Matching: Wondershare Filmora

 Premiere Pro is functional for color match, but it may not be accessible to everyone because of its complex interface and workflow.
-Wondershare Filmora is a better Premiere Pro match color alternative and is user-friendly as well.
+Wondershare Filmora is a better Premiere Pro color match alternative and is user-friendly as well.
 Besides matching the tones, it allows you to set the strength of the similarity.
 If your video has faces in it, you can preserve the original shade of the skin during the color match.

 Once you have recreated the pigment of a scene, save the color settings as a preset and use them in your future edits.
 In addition to this automated feature, users can also replicate the color tones manually by entering the advanced color grading options.
 They can also avail themselves of the built-in LUTs and bring life to their dull, raw footage.